ttkorhonen/e3pages/docs/kb/training/workbook/9_other_deps.md

 What is that `+0` doing there?

-### A digression about build numbers
+### A digression about revision numbers

 You should have noticed by now that when you load a module (e.g. *asyn* version `4.42.0`) it is actually loaded as `4.42.0+0`.
 What is this `+0`?
-This is the *build number*.
+This is the *revision number*.
 These are used in a number of different deployment systems to distinguish between builds where, for example, the source code may not have changed but some of the metadata or dependencies have.
 This allows us to have, for example, two copies of the same version of *StreamDevice* that may